 Our campus has a counselor and CYS to help families in crisis.
 We also have a CYS and CS3 to help close the gap between families and campus.
 The SST committee meets every Monday to discuss family and student needs.
-We have three CIS to help teachers tailor instruction to meet the needs of our students.
-We also added staffing to communicate with parents regarding attendance.
-Our At Risk numbers increased 2% from last year.
+We have 2.5 teaching and learning coaches to help teachers tailor instructions to meet the needs of our students.
+Our At-Risk numbers increased 2% from last year.